 Preteen and up - This age group needs little guidance.
 They might want to meet once a month at a coffee house after school, in a parents home, or in their school.
-Every school has multiple clubs so why not a jr. high or high school book club?
+Every school has multiple clubs so why not a middle school or high school book club?
 Elect a president and vice president and meet at school to discuss your read.
-Teens can decide if they want to be a genre book club or read novels that are not the norm in the school curriculum such as fantasy, science fiction, or books turned into movies
+Teens can decide if they want to be a genre type book club or read novels that are not the norm in the school curriculum such as fantasy, science fiction, or books turned into movies

 Choose your kid books